 - Creative Writing ELECTIVE.
 ONCE per week.
 7th-12th grade.
 Our current text is The Creative Writer: Level 3 by Boris Fishman, but that might change for next year.
 We spend 3/4 of the year writing short stories and the other 1/4 writing skits and poems.
 This class is a great choice for students who love writing for pleasure and want to be challenged to improve AND try new forms of writing.
 This class is NOT sufficient as a full high school English credit as we do not discuss formal academic writing OR literature.

 - ALL my classes will require students to use and submit assignments via Google Classroom.
 I am including my course intro video from last year (2020-2021), in which I introduce myself and discuss some of the curriculum that I’ve used this year.
 It isn’t up to date, but it does have some helpful info.

 **Since it is a big issue for many people, I will go ahead and explain Shanan’s masking policy.
 Shanan follows ALL mask-wearing, social distancing, and cleaning protocols followed by our church host, Spirit of Joy Lutheran Church.
-Currently, we have masking, distancing, and cleaning protocols requested by the church host, but excepting a few weeks, we have been able to meet live.
-When classes are virtual, they proceed at their normal schedule on a digital platform; I use Zoom.
-Any changes to CoVid rules will be those initiated and allowed by the church.
+Currently, we have masking, distancing, and cleaning protocols requested by the church host.
+Thankfully, with the exception of a few weeks, we have been able to meet live.
+When classes were virtual, they proceeded at their normal schedule on a digital platform; I use Zoom.
+Any changes to COVID and masking rules will be those initiated and allowed by the church.
 All policies are in deference to our stewardship there, which is to say that our policies DO NOT stem from tutor, parent, or student opinions.
 We simply follow the policies of the church.
 All tutors and students have to sign agreement forms acknowledging adherence with these policies.